- Chemical peels can effectively treat acne and some forms of acne scars.

 Can they treat acne scars?

-Atrophic scars can be instead treated by a special application known as the CROSS technique, which targets an acid at individual depressions in the skin to reconstruct scar tissue.
+However, standard chemical peels cannot treat hypertrophic scars and have limited applicability for deep atrophic scars, also called icepick or boxcar scars.
+Instead, they can be effectively treated by a special application known as the CROSS technique, which targets an acid at individual depressions in the skin to reconstruct scar tissue.

 Best Chemical Peel Ingredients for Treating Acne

 The same chemicals used for anti-aging peels are also used to treat acne.

 These acids exfoliate at various strength levels; some have the additional benefit of reducing production of sebum, the oil produced by your skin that contributes to acne.
 The peel you choose will depend on your skin tone and sensitivity.

 Glycolic acid is one of the most commonly used peeling agents.
 It is an alpha-hydroxy acid (AHA) that easily penetrates the skin to deeply exfoliate.
 Glycolic acid is safe for use on all skin types but may irritate sensitive skin.

 Salicylic acid is a beta-hydroxy acid (BHA), an acid similar in molecular structure to an AHA.
 Unlike an AHA, salicylic acid and other BHAs are lipophilic, meaning they dissolve in oil.
 This property allows salicylic acid to effectively loosen dirt and sebum from clogged pores.

 In addition to its exfoliating properties, salicylic acid also helps regulate sebum production in the skin, preventing further breakouts caused by excess oiliness.

 Salicylic acid is safe for use on all skin types, although frequent use may be too drying for some.

 Lactic acid is mild enough for all skin types, even sensitive skin.
 This chemical peel gently exfoliates while brightening post acne hyperpigmentation and dark spots.